andrew@drewrealtors

 Create the Offer to Purchase

-Before the offer to purchase is created, it is very important that you have been at least pre-qualified or better yet pre-approved by a lender.
+Before the offer to purchase is created, it is very important that you have been pre-qualified or better yet pre-approved by a lender.
 This is one of the best negotiating tools a buyer can have.
 It shows the seller that you are financially able to purchase the home.

 After you have found the right home, it is time to prepare the offer.
 In Texas, the offer to purchase is a TREC-Approved Earnest Money Contract.
 It covers all facets of the purchase process, such as: